Trusty Joe’s Top Picks

 My final recommendation for the best inexpensive robot vacuum cleaner is this device right here.

-However, there is one thing to keep in mind when comparing the two devices.
-This is one of the cheapest robot vacuums I have ever reviewed that also includes a HEPA filter.
+Plus, it’s one of the cheapest robot vacuums I have ever reviewed that includes a HEPA filter.

 As I pointed out in my buying guide above, a HEPA filter is essential for getting rid of particles in the home that cause asthma and allergies.
 If anyone in your house has trouble with these conditions, you’ll want to choose the best affordable robot vacuum that has it.

-Also, if you love to find a bargain and want a high-quality robot vac for your home, this may be the better investment.
+If you love to find a bargain and want a high-quality robot vac for your home, this may be your best investment.